ilanman/Rpres_ML_2/index.md

 # Summary
 <space>

-- very popular classification algorithm
+- Very popular classification algorithm
+- Part of family of GLMs
-- based on Binomial error terms, i.e. 1's and 0's
+- Based on Binomial error terms, i.e. 1's and 0's
+- Usually requires large sample size
+- Assumes linearity between logit function and independent variables
+- Does not work out of the box with correlated features...

 ----